 To celebrate International Women’s Day on March 8th, all this week MSFS will be highlighting women in our program’s community who strive to further gender equality and inclusion in their professional and personal lives.
 This piece focuses on the work of Georgetown Women in International Affairs (GWIA), a student-led organization dedicated to increasing the visibility of women in international affairs and developing quality leadership among Georgetown graduate students.The 2019 GWIA Executive Board includes three MSFS students: Carrie Fante, Maria Elisa Dimagiba, and Kate Shafer (all MSFS ‘20).Carrie serves as Co-President of the organization and helps shape GWIA’s programming agenda and budget.
 She also coordinates with Georgetown Institute for Women, Peace, and Security, a close partner and strong supporter of GWIA.
 Elisa is GWIA’s Community Engagement Chair and is responsible for engaging GWIA with each of the graduate programs at SFS, as well as the other student groups on campus.
 Kate Shafer is GWIA’s Professional Development Chair and is the lead for planning professional development events as well as maintaining GWIA’s connections with alumni.Together with the rest of the GWIA Executive Board, Carrie, Elisa, and Kate plan to enhance the SFS experience of GWIA members and connect, empower, and prepare them as future leaders in international affairs.
 MSFS asked them about GWIA’s work and their take on some of the themes for this year’s International Women’s Day.

 Our members are innately driven, intelligent, and passionate about the field of international affairs—they will succeed regardless of whether or not GWIA exists.
 GWIA’s goal is first and foremost to help prepare members for the unique challenges faced by women and non-binary professionals in a patriarchal field and world.
 As so much happens through networking in this field and in this town, we strive to provide our members with a multitude of opportunities to network with one another, faculty, alumni, and practitioners.
 We hold conversations and events exploring gender in international affairs to better prepare our members to maneuver the complex dynamics they will inevitably face in the workplace and to equip our male colleagues with the tools to be effective allies in their careers.
 We also work to increase our members’ fluency in activities and hobbies that are traditionally male-dominated, so they can confidently navigate those spaces when necessitated by their personal or professional lives.
 Finally, we provide workshops for our members to hone specific skills and site visits for our members to explore a wide variety of potential future careers and employers.

-What are the key goals that you have for GWIA this year?In 2019, we hope to continue providing women with leadership, networking, and professional development opportunities in a more inclusive manner.
+In 2019, we hope to continue providing women with leadership, networking, and professional development opportunities in a more inclusive manner.
 We’re aiming to expand our membership to women and non-binary students across all of SFS’s graduate programs and focus more critically on the important role of diversity and inclusion within international affairs—this diversity includes, but is not limited to, race, ethnicity, gender, sexual orientation, socioeconomic status, language, experience, age, military/civilian status, ability, religion, politics, and field.

 Removing barriers to women’s participation is critical to ensuring gender equality around the world .
 Those barriers depend on the country and the context, but social protection, access to public services, and sustainable infrastructure present important opportunities to correct inherent inequalities.
 For example, in some societies lack of access to sanitary materials keeps young women out of school when they have their periods.
 Many countries lack legal protections against gender discrimination and sexual harassment.
 In the United States, there is no guaranteed paid parental leave.
 These types of barriers force women and non-binary individuals to start from behind and there are steps we can take in each of these areas to level the playing field.